adamConnerSax/polysemy-Extra/polysemy-RandomFu/Readme.md

 - Polysemy effect and intepreters to use the random-fu library in a polysemy effect union (like an mtl stack).
 - Includes a constraint "absorber" (see https://github.com/isovector/polysemy-zoo/blob/master/src/Polysemy/ConstraintAbsorber.hs) for the random-fu ```MonadRandom``` typeclass.
+- NB: If you compile with random-fu >= 0.3.0.0, there is no longer a constraint absorber in this library since random-fu no longer uses random-source or MonadRandom.

 ## Example (from the tests)
 ```haskell